William McMahon: Final years and death

 In retirement, McMahon devoted much of his time to working on his memoirs, which he planned to title A Liberal View.
 They were rejected by six publishers, and reviewers (who included Barry Jones and Phillip Adams) considered them to be poorly written and overly detailed.
 In 1984, McMahon endorsed Bob Hawke and the Labor Party for re-election over the Coalition, which he said would not be ready for government for another four or five years.
 Later that year, he described Andrew Peacock's hold on the Liberal leadership as "very, very fragile", and tacitly endorsed John Howard as a future leader.

 In his final years, McMahon underwent a series of operations related to skin cancer.
-He died in his sleep at St Luke's Private Hospital, Potts Point, on the morning of 31 March 1988.
+He died aged 80 in his sleep at St Luke's Private Hospital, Potts Point, on the morning of 31 March 1988.
 His remains were cremated at the Northern Suburbs Crematorium.
 A state memorial service was held at St Andrew's Cathedral, Sydney, on 8 April, with the eulogy given by David Fairbairn.

 Personal life

 In 1965, aged 57, McMahon married Sonia Rachel Hopkins, who was then aged 32.
 McMahon had proposed six months after the pair first met.
 The wedding was held three months later at St Mark's Church, Darling Point, followed by a reception for 400 people at the Royal Sydney Golf Club.
-She would survive him by over twenty years, dying aged 77 on 2 April 2010.
+She survived him by more than twenty years, dying on 2 April 2010, aged 77.
+The couple had three children, one of whom was the actor Julian McMahon.

-McMahon had three children; Melinda, Julian and Deborah.
-Julian McMahon is an actor and model while Melinda and Deborah lead largely private lives.
+There were frequent rumours throughout his life that McMahon was homosexual.
+The suggestion was repeatedly denied by Lady McMahon.
+On one occasion in the 1970s, that resulted in an infamous headline in the defunct Melbourne tabloid, Sunday Observer: "My Billy's No Poofter – Sonia Tells".

-Throughout his life there were also frequent rumours that he was homosexual.
-The suggestion was repeatedly denied by Lady McMahon; one occasion in the 1970s resulted in an infamous tabloid headline "My Billy's No Poofter - Sonia Tells".
+In the 1972 election, David Widdup, a pioneer of LGBTQ+ rights in Australia, ran as a candidate against McMahon in the seat of Lowe, making history as Australia’s first openly gay candidate for public office.
+His campaign slogan, “I’ve got my eyes on Billy’s seat!”, garnered significant media attention, particularly given the rumours about McMahon’s sexuality.

 Religion

-McMahon was an Anglican.
-He did not have a strong religious upbringing – his father was a lapsed Catholic and self-described "rationalist", while his mother's family were Anglican.
+McMahon was an Anglican, although he did not have a strong religious upbringing.
+His father was a lapsed Catholic and self-described "rationalist", while his mother's family were Anglican.
 McMahon developed an interest in theology as a teenager, and read widely on the subject over the rest of his life.
 He cited the works of William Temple as a major influence.
 McMahon was one of the few contemporary politicians to speak publicly on the connection between their religious and political beliefs.
 In 1953, he gave an address to the Australian Institute of Political Science in which he explained how he believed Christian doctrines necessitated parliamentary democracy and a market economy.